NibinBiju/currency_rate_calculator/README.md

 - Clean and minimal Material 3 design
 - Light and dark mode support
 - Micro animations and transitions for a polished experience
-- Lottie animation for splash and success interactions
 - Responsive layout optimized for all devices

 ---